nodesense/cts-aws-spark-april-2021/assignments/e-commerce.md

 Part 2

  Define InvoiceDate as DateType  (Hint:  Spark Struct Type, while redefining Spark Session, use option with "dateFormat", with specific MM dd yyyy format"

+ Add Filter Quantity > 0   and then Quantity is NOT NULL and then  CustomerID is NOT NULL
 ```